dirigible-io/dirigible-io.github.io/help/service_project_import.md

 Import Project Service
 ===

-Import Project service provide the end-point for importing project content in design time format (source).
-This is useful for constructing a PROD instance (consisting only of Runtime components) by importing one or many ready to use source projects.
+The Import Project service provides the end-point for importing project content in design time format (source).
+This is useful for constructing a PROD instance (consisting only of Runtime components) by importing one or many ready-to-use source projects.

 > The end-point is: */import-project*